Screening Is Enough: Abstract

 \section{Abstract}

-A core limitation of standard softmax attention is that it does not define a notion of absolute query--key relevance: attention weights are obtained by redistributing a fixed unit mass across all keys according to their relative scores.
-As a result, relevance is defined only relative to competing keys, and irrelevant keys cannot be explicitly rejected.
+A core limitation of standard softmax attention is that it does not provide an independently interpretable measure of query--key relevance: attention scores are unbounded, while attention weights are defined only relative to competing keys.
+Consequently, irrelevant keys cannot be explicitly rejected, and some attention mass is assigned even when no key is genuinely relevant.
 We introduce Multiscreen, a language-model architecture built around a mechanism we call screening, which enables absolute query--key relevance.
-Instead of redistributing attention across all keys, screening evaluates each key against an explicit threshold, discarding irrelevant keys and aggregating the remaining keys, thereby removing global competition among keys.
-Across experiments, Multiscreen achieves comparable validation loss with approximately 40\% fewer parameters than a Transformer baseline and enables stable optimization at substantially larger learning rates.
-It maintains strong performance in long-context perplexity and shows little to no degradation in retrieval performance well beyond the training context length.
-Notably, even at the training context length, a Multiscreen model with approximately 92\% fewer parameters consistently outperforms a larger Transformer in retrieval accuracy.
-Finally, Multiscreen reduces inference latency by up to 3.2$\times$ at 100K context length.
+Instead of redistributing attention across all keys, screening computes bounded query--key similarities and applies an explicit threshold, discarding irrelevant keys and aggregating the remaining keys without global competition.
+Across experiments, Multiscreen achieves comparable validation loss with roughly 30\% fewer parameters than a Transformer baseline and remains stable at substantially larger learning rates.
+It maintains stable long-context perplexity beyond the training context and shows little degradation in retrieval performance as context length increases.
+Finally, Multiscreen achieves lower full-context forward-pass latency at long context lengths.